Models¶

 }

-Only types conforming to RawRepresentable where RawValue is String are compatible with @Enum.
-String backed enums meet this requirement by default.
+backed enums meet this requirement by default.

-To store an optional enum, use @OptionalEnum.
+To store an optional enum, use @OptionalEnum

 The database must be prepared to handle enums via a migration.
 See enum for more information.

-Raw Enums
+Raw Enums¶

-Any enum backed by a Codable type, like String or Int, can be stored in @Field.
+.
 It will be stored in the database as the raw value.

-@Group allows you to store a nested group of fields as a single property on your model.
-Unlike Codable structs stored in a @Field, the fields in a @Group are queryable.
-Fluent achieves this by storing @Group as a flat structure in the database.
+allows you to store a nested group of fields as a single property on your model.
+Unlike Codable structs stored in a @Field

-To use a @Group, first define the nested structure you would like to store using the Fields protocol.
-This is very similar to Model except no identifier or schema name is required.
-You can store many properties here that Model supports like @Field, @Enum, or even another @Group.
+except no identifier or schema name is required.
+You can store many properties here that Model

 // A pet with name and animal type.